msmink01/multi-cow-lameness-detection/README.md

 ##### Other Approaches

+In addition to the above mentioned methods, we also explored a rule-based method that was inspired by a previous approach that analyzed the supporting phases of the feet<sup>16</sup>.
+Their dataset size was however limited and consisted of only single-cow scenes.
+We applied a similar method by estimating the supporting phases for each cow based on the keypoints for each foot.
+Unfortunately, in our more complex, multi-cow scene data, we were unable to find a correlation between the supporting phase and the degree of lameness, and our model only predicted the majority class.
+The method might have been improved if we could address the issue of cows having multiple tracking tIDs, but time constraints led us to abandon this approach.

 #### Overall Performance

 The overall quantitative performance of our two-stage lameness recognition pipeline on our test dataset can be seen in Table 4.
 A qualitative example can be seen in Figure 8.